Saying no without guilt or fear.

 Now it’s keeping you stuck.

-You say yes when you mean no. You carry everyone's emotions like they're your responsibility.
-You're exhausted…not just tired, but burnt out in a way that sleep doesn't fix.
+You’re exhausted… not just tired, but burnt out in a way that sleep doesn’t fix.

 You don’t have to choose between being the strong, reliable one and having a life that feels nourishing and true.